-The primary liquidity risk for the Company arises from financing long-maturity assets, which have interim and lifetime interest rate adjustment caps, with debt in the form of repurchase agreements.
-Although the interest rate adjustments of these assets and liabilities are matched within the guidelines established by the Company's operating policies, maturities are not required to be, nor are they matched.
+The primary liquidity risk for the Company arises from financing long-maturity assets, which have interim and lifetime interest rate adjustment caps, with shorter-term borrowings in the form of repurchase agreements.
+Although the interest rate adjustments of these assets and liabilities are matched within the guidelines established by the Company's operating policies, maturities are not required to be nor are they matched.

-The Company's assets which are pledged to secure repurchase agreements are high-quality, liquid assets.
+The Company's assets which are pledged to secure repurchase agreements are typically high-quality, liquid assets.
 As a result, the Company has not had difficulty rolling over (i.e., renewing) these agreements as they mature.
 However, there can be no assurances that the Company will always be able to roll over its repurchase agreements.
-At December 31, 2003, the Company had cash and cash equivalents of \$139.7 million available to meet margin calls on its repurchase agreements and for other corporate purposes.
-However, should prepayment speeds on the mortgages underlying the Company's MBS and/or market interest rates suddenly increase, margin calls on the Company's repurchase agreements could result, causing an adverse change in the Company's liquidity position.
+At December 31, 2004, the Company had cash and cash equivalents of \$68.3 million and unpledged securities of \$275.3 million available to meet margin calls on its repurchase agreements and for other corporate purposes.
+However, should market interest rates and/or prepayment speeds on the mortgage loans underlying the Company's MBS suddenly increase, margin calls relating to the Company's repurchase agreements could increase, causing an adverse change in the Company's liquidity position.